Suchismita26/SCT_DS_1/README.md

 - Filtered the data for the year 2022.
 - Identified the top 10 most populated countries.
 - Visualized the results using a bar chart.
+### Repository
+This repository contains the solution for SkillCraft Technology Data Science Internship - Task 01.